HarshadRanganathan/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 ## External Support

-- Document any new questions that arise so that they could search and find the information themselves the next time or you could share link to the doc
+1. **Document New Questions:** Capture any new questions that arise and document them.
+This helps the team find answers independently in the future or allows you to share a link to the relevant document.

-- Assess priorities of support vs delivery
+2. **Assess Priorities:** Balance the need for support with delivery priorities to ensure both are managed effectively.

 ## Meetings

-One of the problem that comes up in a Retro is `too many meetings` and how it impacts delivery.
+A common retro feedback point is the impact of excessive meetings on delivery.
+To address this:

-Strategy that I have used is to represent the team in most meetings and invite the team members only when necessary.

-This keeps the number of meetings that team members need to attend to a minimal.
+1. **Representation:** Attend most meetings yourself and invite team members only when their presence is essential.
+This reduces the number of meetings team members need to attend.

-As a team lead, you then collate all updates and share it in the standup/team's channel announcement so that everyone is kept in loop as well.
+2. **Collate and Share:** As a team lead, gather all updates from meetings and share them in standups or team channels to keep everyone informed.

 {% include donate.html %}